gunhilldillz/lesson5_hw/README.md

-Create a “cheat sheet” JavaScript file that contains examples of all of the things we learned today, delineated with comments
+Create a “cheat sheet” JavaScript file that contains examples of all of the things we learned today, delineated with comments:

-Create a web page with 4 different jQuery events.
-Have at least one of them be initiated by a click event.
+Variables

+Debugging (alerts, comments, the console)

+Different data types

+Arrays

+Testing

+Logic

+Functions

+Write 3 different functions that take input and return something via the console or an alert